Bayesian Mechanism Design for Blockchain Transaction Fee Allocation: Related Work

-The above relaxed payoff function is justified by the authors of \cite{shi} by considering the bidding process of more than one blocks in a blockchain: even if an overbidding (including fake) transaction is not confirmed in the current block, the authors assume that the bid could still be collected and confirmed into future blocks, and in the worst case, the over-bidder would have to pay their full bid and get a utility of $-(b_i-v_i)$.
-In this setting, the authors have further developed a Burning Second Price TFM that satisfies U-DSIC, MIC and $c$-SCP in the notion of $\gamma$-strict utility.
+This relaxed utility function is justified by \cite{shi} by considering the bidding process of more than one block in a blockchain: even if an overbidding transaction is not confirmed in the current block, the authors assume that the bid could still be collected and confirmed into future blocks, and in the worst case, the over-bidder would have to pay their full bid and get a utility of $-(b_i-v_i)$.
+In this setting, the authors have further developed a \emph{burning second price} TFM that satisfies U-DSIC, MIC and $c$-SCP in the notion of $\gamma$-strict utility.

-Intuitively, the setting of $\gamma$-strict utility circumvents the impossibility result essentially by imposing more penalty to deviations in a way that coarsely resemble the nature of blockchains.
-However, such a relaxation might lead to further issues.
-For example, the choice of $\gamma$ is essential in the mechanism, but finding an accurate $\gamma$ can be difficult if not impossible: the probability that a currently unconfirmed transaction gets confirmed in future blocks is not a universal constant, as unconfirmed transactions with higher bids are more likely to be confirmed in the future than those with lower bids.
-In this sense, the authors have proposed an open question: whether there are other reasonable relaxations of the models and incentive compatibility specifications that can also circumvent the impossibility result.

-In this work, we address this open question by getting back to the one-block setting where a transaction is only valid for the current block and expires if not confirmed immediately, a setting that is easy to implement via time stamps.
-In turn, we relax the U-DSIC requirement to U-BNIC, which assumes the users only have information of distributions of other users' valuations instead of all their bids.
-This relaxation is reasonable because in the distributed network of blockchain, it is impossible for a user to actually know all other users' bids, especially those who propose transactions after them but competing the same block.
-On this basis, we design a TFM that satisfies U-BNIC and 1-SCP for bounded \emph{i.i.d.}\ valuation distributions with a constant-factor approximation of the optimal revenue, thus answering the open question of \cite{shi}.

-More specifically, we first prove an impossibility result that no deterministic U-BNIC + 1-SCP TFM (satisfying mild conditions) can achieve positive miner reward (Theorem~\ref{thm:impossible}), and then modify the second-price auction by introducing randomness in the allocation rule, develop our main mechanism for block size 1 via our Auxiliary Mechanism method that essentially establishes connections between BNIC mechanisms and DSIC mechanisms (details in Section~\ref{sec:roadmap}), and estimate the optimal parameters to achieve an asymptotic constant fraction approximation of the optimal miner revenue (as in Section~\ref{sec:size1}).
-Then, we extend our mechanism to general block size $k$ with $n\ge \left(\frac{e}{e-1}+\Theta(1)\right)k$, and prove that the asymptotic constant fraction approximation also holds in this general case.

-Finally, we look into the issue of \emph{burning}, which means that some of transaction fees are removed from the system instead of paid to the miner.
-The existence of burning leads to economical inefficiency of the blockchain system, but is shown by \cite{roughgarden2020transaction} to be essential in the Ethereum EIP-1559 mechanism to avoid collusion.
-As the mechanism proposed by \cite{shi} also incorporates burning in their design, we are curious about the question: is burning \textbf{generally necessary} for collusion-proof TFM design?
-Our research has given a conditional positive answer in the scope of U-BNIC and 1-SCP mechanisms.
-The detailed discussion is in Section~\ref{sec:burning}.